MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/opencl_workgroups.png">

 One benefit is shared memory within each local workgroup.

-You can share memory using the `__local` or `local` prefix.
+You can share memory using the `__local` or `local` prefix:

 ```cpp
 // Memory shared between all workitems in the current local workgroup